-Several pathophysiological mechanisms have been suggested for the premature elevation of progesterone: the LH activity of administered exogenous human menopausal gonadotropins (Copperman et al. 1995, Fanchin et al. 1995), endogenous LH secretion (Check et al. 1991), high FSH doses (Ubaldi et al. 1996, Bosch et al. 2003) or the pooled secretion of progesterone from multiple mature follicles (Silverberg et al. 1991, Givens et al. 1994).
-Moreover, Younis et al. (1998, 2001) have reported that premature luteinization, defined as progesterone/estradiol ratio >1, could be an early manifestation of a low ovarian reserve.
+Several pathophysiological mechanisms have been suggested for the premature elevation of P: the LH activity of exogenous administered human menopausal gonadotropins

+(Copperman et al, 1995; Fachin et al, 1995), endogenous LH secretion (Check et al, 1991), high FSH doses (Ubaldi et al, 1997; Bosch et al, 2003) or the pooled secretion of P from multiple mature follicles (Silverberg et al, 1991; Givens et al, 1994).
+Moreover, Younis et al (1998, 2001) have reported that premature luteinization, defined as P/E2>1, could be an early manifestation of low ovarian reserve.

-In the present study, the stimulation was induced with recFSH and at the same time the total dose of recFSH did not differ between the cycles with and without a premature elevation of progesterone.
-Therefore, we have to reject gonadotropins as a potential cause of this event.
-Similarly, there were no elevations of the endogenous LH and statistical analysis showed there was no correlation between LH and progesterone values on the day of hCG.
+In the present study, the stimulation was made with recFSH and at the same time the total dose of recFSH did not differ between the cycles with and without a premature elevation of P. Therefore, we have to reject gonadotropins as a potential cause of this event.
+Similarly, there were no elevations of the endogenous LH and statistical analysis showed there was no correlation between LH and P values on the day of hCG.
 On the other hand, there were no signs of low ovarian reserve in our study population, as all women had normal function of their reproductive system, normal basal FSH levels and responded well to COS.

-The statistical analysis of our results showed that progesterone serum concentrations were positively correlated with the number of follicles and the number of MII oocytes, which more predominated in Group 1 than in the control group.
-Thus, it is reasonable to suggest that the premature rise of progesterone in Group 1 in this study may at least partially be attributed to the high number of mature follicles and the pooled secretion of progesterone arising from them.
+The statistical analysis of our results showed that P serum concentrations were positively correlated with the number of follicles and the number of MII oocytes, which were more in group 1 than in control group.
+Thus, it is reasonable to suggest that in this study, the premature rise of P in group 1 may be at least partially attributed on the high number of mature follicles and the pooled secretion of P from them.

-Along with elevated serum concentrations of progesterone, on the day of hCG, the patients of Group 1 presented significantly higher serum concentrations of E2, testosterone, IL6, VEGF and bFGF compared to the control group (Group 2).
+Along with elevated serum concentrations of P, on the day of hCG, the patients of group 1 presented significantly higher serum concentrations of E2, testosterone, IL6, VEGF and bFGF compared to the control group (group 2).

-It is reasonable to suggest that higher amounts of E2 and testosterone were produced in Group 1 due to the higher number of follicles in this group compared to Group 2.
-The elevated concentrations of steroid hormones in Group 1 can clearly be attributed to the higher number of follicles in this group compared to Group 2.
-Moreover, statistical analysis showed a strong correlation between E2 and the number of retrieved oocytes.
+It is reasonable to suggest that higher amounts of E2 and testosterone were produced in group 1 due to the higher number of follicles in this group compared to group 2.
+The elevated concentrations of steroid hormones in group 1 can clearly be attributed to the higher number of follicles in this group compared to the group 2.
+Moreover, statistical analysis showed a strong and significant correlation between E2 and the number of retrieved oocytes.

-Previous studies have shown that VEGF production is enhanced during the late follicular phase (Ravindranath et al. 1992, Shweiki et al. 1993, Unkila-Kallio et al. 2000).
-It could thus be speculated that neovascularizaton (induced by VEGF) may increase the supply of steroidogenic cells with substrates, thus supporting the production of steroid hormones, including progesterone production by granulosa cells.
-In the present study, a correlation between VEGF and progesterone serum concentrations was found close to statistical significance level that is in agreement with the notion that VEGF facilitates the production of progesterone by granulosa cells.
+Previous studies have shown that VEGF production is enhanced during the late follicular phase (Shweiki et al, 1993; Ravindranath et al, 1992; Unkila-Kallio et al, 2000).
+It could be speculated that neovascularization (induced by VEGF) may increase the supply of steroidogenic cells with substrates, thus supporting the production of steroid hormones, including P production by granulosa cells.
+In the present study, a correlation between VEGF and P serum concentrations was found close to statistical significant level that is in agreement with the notion that VEGF facilitates the production of P by granulosa cells.

-Several studies have indicated an association between progesterone and bFGF in the ovary.
-Peluso and Papallardo (1999) reported that progesterone, acting through a putative membrane receptor, stimulates the synthesis of bFGF in small granulosa rat cells. bFGF then activates its receptors within large granulosa cells, initiating a signal transduction pathway that maintains large granulosa cell viability.
-On the other hand, Grasselli et al. (2002) showed that progesterone synthesis by granulosa cells from medium size porcine follicles was enhanced when these cells were incubated with various concentrations of bFGF.
-The association between progesterone and bFGF is further supported by the marked positive correlation between the serum concentrations of these two factors that was found in the present study.
+Several studies have indicated an association between P and bFGF in the ovary.
+Peluso and Papallardo (1999) reported that P, acting through a putative membrane receptor, stimulates the synthesis of bFGF in small granulosa rat cells; bFGF then activates its receptors within large granulosa cells, initiating a signal transduction pathway that maintains large granulosa cells viability.
+On the other hand, Grasselli et al (2002) showed that P synthesis by granulosa cells from medium size porcine follicles was enhanced when these cells were incubated with various concentrations of bFGF.
+The association between P and bFGF is further supported by the strong, positive correlation between the serum concentrations of these two factors that was found in the present study.